Research experience placements (REPs) aim to teach environmental science students quantitative skills by offering funding for summer placements.

 - ensuring that students complete the REP reporting form

 - disseminating REPs funds to host organisations as appropriate following payment from NERC.

 The host organisation is responsible for:

-- selecting a suitable undergraduate student and ensuring eligibility (see student eligibility requirements above) and confirming their eligibility using the eligibility criteria on this page
+- selecting a suitable undergraduate student and ensuring eligibility (see student eligibility requirements above) and confirming their eligibility using the UKRI criteria listed under the ‘eligibility’ section

 - ensuring the REPs project falls within the NERC remit and is of suitable quality

 - ensuring that appropriate supervisory arrangements are in place

 - ensuring each student has a PhD student mentor from the DTP or CDT